 Paying attention to the emotions of other people can help you to keep things calm in a chat room.
 If you notice someone is getting agitated, you can deescalate the situation by listening to them instead of provoking them.
 If you notice someone is more quiet than usual, you can ask them if something is wrong.
 This can avoid the situations that lead to angry exchanges in chat rooms.
 All of this is a lot easier said than done, but if you dedicate yourself to the art of staying calm in a heated discussion, you’ll see results soon.

-About The Author. — Chatdrop is an expert in digital communication and contributor to Joingy. – A fast-growing chat roulette platform to talk online with strangers.
+About The Author. — Chatdrop is an expert in communication and contributor to Joingy, a chat app to meet strangers.
 Visit their Official Blog for guides on similar chat topics.